 Q. What homeschooling services do you provide?

 We provide enrichment and core classes depending on which academic center you choose.
 However, we do NOT offer complete grade level requirements for the state of Kentucky.
 Some courses will fulfill the requirements for that particular subject.
 If you're unsure, ask the individual instructor.
-In general, LZ (pre-k-5) provides enrichment courses only.
+In general, LZ provides 1st- through 5th-grade enrichment courses only.
 It is ultimately your responsibility as the parent to report to the Board of Education and keep track of attendance for your students.

 Q. I am unsure which academic center in which to enroll my student.

-Learning Zone - is geared toward prek - elementary aged students.
+Learning Zone is geared toward elementary-aged students.
 This center offers enrichment courses only and is volunteered based.

 New Horizons Academy is geared toward middle school and high school students who are seeking core and elective courses that are academically challenging and have a homework component.

-Q. In addition to the academic centers, what services does CHB provide?
+Q. In addition to the academic centers, what services does CHEB provide?

-With CHB membership, you are invited to participate in organized field trips, standardized testing, and various fellowship events.
-You will also receive an HSLDA discount code.
+With CHEB membership, you are invited to participate in organized field trips, standardized testing, and various fellowship events.

-Q. Do my children need to attend an academic center to join CHB?
+Q. Do my children need to attend an academic center to join CHEB?

 Q. On your membership form, you ask for the name of the church we attend.
 What is the purpose of this question for a home school support group?
-Or, what is CHB?s denominational affiliation?
+Or, what is CHEB's denominational affiliation?

 The reason we ask this question is that we want potential members to realize that we are serious about being a Christian home school group.
 It allows us all to have a common ground (love of God, understanding of the faith, etc.) from which to labor together to provide one another home-educating support.
 While we come from many different denominations, we generally respect the tenants of our host church, Tates Creek Christian Church.